MerrickMath/MerrickMath.github.io/2021Statistics.md

     * <a href="https://www.jbstatistics.com"> JBStatistics Sections 7.2 </a>
 * Homework
    * Barron's Quiz 22/23
-   * AP Central Assigned Problems and Quizzes
+   * AP Central Assigned Problems and Quizzes (from prior week)

 Please not that the unit test for Unit 5 will be held in class on **January 19**.